NAME, DOMICILE, LEMMA AND DOCTRINE

-Article 2 The Domicile of the Association shall be the General Center at Barangay Apolonio Samson, Quezon City, Republic of the Philippines, or in any other place, which the majority of the members convened in a General Assembly, may deem proper and convenient.
+Article 2 The Domicile of the Association shall be in the New General Center at Sitio San Jose, Barangay Cut-cut I, Capas, Tarlac, Republic of the Philippines, or in any other place, which the majority of the members convened in a General Assembly, may deem proper and convenient.

 Article 4 The aims of the Association are as follows:

 a.
 To propagate the evangelical morality and faith in God within the confines of Spiritual Science;

 b.
 To inculcate in the minds of the human society the knowledge and belief that all men are spiritually brothers under the Fatherhood of only one Spiritual Father, the only God, and that they should treat each other lovingly as brothers;

 c.
 To help the destitute who may be found on the mundane and passional path, so that they may see the light which will lead them towards moral and spiritual progress;